GitGuardian/src-fingerprint/README.md

 Note that by default, `src-fingerprint` will exclude forked repositories from the fingerprints computation. **For GitHub provider** archived repositories and public repositories will also be excluded by default.
 Use flags `--include-forked-repos`, `--include-archived-repos` or `include-public-repos` to change this behavior.

+For all the following examples, we assume that the user is able to clone repositories using an HTTP URL with basic authentication.
+If for any reason this is not possible with the user's organization, `src-fingerprint` supports ssh cloning by using the dedicated option `--ssh-cloning`.
+Note though that this option is not the standard configuration of the tool but rather a workaround for this type of edge case.
+Especially, this option may bring some issues in the event of discrepancies in permissions between the token provided for API-based repos listing, and the SSH keys used to clone these repos.

 ### GitHub

 1. Export all fingerprints from private repositories from a GitHub Org to the default path `./fingerprints.jsonl.gz` with logs: